 - Fill the cookie press with dough.

-- Place it directly onto an ungreased, unlined cookie sheet.
+- Place it directly onto a cold, ungreased, unlined cookie sheet.

 - Hold the cookie press firmly down onto the sheet and pump out one cookie.
 Wait a second then lift the press.